 Flood Potential: Low

-Additionally, slippery stream banks, and fast flowing, cold water will create hazardous conditions around bodies of water, especially in the vicinity of culverts and bridges.
+Additionally, slippery stream banks and fast flowing, cold water will create hazardous conditions around all bodies of water.
+As a result, local streams and rivers may become dangerous, especially in the vicinity of culverts and bridges.
 Children should be warned to stay away from all watercourses.

 Flood Operations Officer

 Note: A Watershed Condition Statement for Water Safety is issued as notice of the potential for high flows, unsafe banks, melting ice or other factors that could be dangerous for recreational users such as anglers, canoeists, hikers, children, pets, etc. Flooding is not expected.